cartrawler/cartrawler.github.io/_collections/_section_ios/inpath.md

   <dt>pinnedVehicleID</dt><dd>An optional refId to highlight and pin a vehicle to the top of the list.
 Returned by the abandonment deeplink.</dd>
   <dt>passengers</dt><dd>An optional Array of Passengers, the first one will be the main passenger.</dd>
   <dt>delegate</dt><dd>Your class that will handle callback methods</dd>
+  <dt>customCashTreatment</dt><dd>An optional boolean used in the SDK as the main toggle to display enhanced cash voucher merchandising throughout the booking flow.</dd>
+  <dt>promotionCode</dt><dd>An optional string used in the SDK as the main toggle to display promotion code field on the search form or not.
+Use empty string to show the field or a promotion code string to show the field and pre populate it.</dd>
 </dl>